aromals-github/InterestApp/README.md

 git clone <repository-url>
 cd <repository-directory>

-Replace <repository-url> with the URL of the Git repository and <repository-directory> with the name of the directory where the repository is cloned.
 2. Create and Activate a Virtual Environment

-A virtual environment isolates your project’s dependencies.
+A virtual environment isolates  project’s dependencies.
 Follow these steps to create and activate a virtual environment:

     Install virtualenv (if not already installed):